Five Tech Trends Small Businesses Can Expect in 2024

 New Paradigms will replace the Old in Marketing

 Digital marketing is going through a churn.
 Banner ad click-through rates continue to decline, and organic reach for businesses via social media is now almost non-existent.
 About 49% of consumers now employ some type of ad blocking.
 In such a scenario, businesses are exploring newer ways to reach out to their target market.

-One method likely to go centre stage in 2017 is permissions marketing.
+One method likely to go centre stage in future is permissions marketing.
 Here, consumers give marketer the privilege, rather than the right to offer highly personal and relevant content.
 Needless to say, only high-quality content and authoritative content will make the cut.

-Another method likely to gain big ground in 2017 is influencer marketing.
+Another method likely to gain big ground is influencer marketing.
 Word of mouth is already the driving force behind many purchases.
 Influencer marketing is the next stage.
 Influencers are persons of authority in their network.
 Small businesses will look to curate employees as influencers within their circle, or invest in developing external influencers.